ekkyarmandi/rotowire-lineups-scraping/readme.md

 rw.save()
 ```

 Import the Rotowire class from [rotowire.py](rotowire.py).
-Use `get` method to scrape the lineups data right away from the url then configure the output file format.
-There are two kind of output format: csv and json.
+Use `get` method to scrape the lineups data right away from the url then save it as csv using `save` method.